Skip to content

 git log --oneline -n 10

-# Revert to previous commit (replace COMMIT_HASH with actual hash)
+# Revert to previous commit (replace COMMIT_HASH with the actual hash)

 git reset --hard COMMIT_HASH